idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Okapi Framework](http://okapiframework.org/)

-The Okapi Framework is a cross-platform and free open-source set of components and applications that offer extensive support for localizing and translating documentation and software.
+The Okapi Framework is a cross-platform and free-libre/open source set of components and applications that offer extensive support for localizing and translating documentation and software.

 [Rainbow](http://okapiframework.org/wiki/index.php?title=Rainbow) is an Okapi application which allows you to launch different utilities to help you perform various localization-related tasks.
 It includes CheckMate and Ratel, which can also be launched as standalone utilities.